dsshean/TheSimulation/README.md

 * Code migrated to ADK V1.0
 * Agent Isolation to address uncontrolled Contents growth.

+5/22/2025

+- All major components have been implemented.
+Multi Simulacra interaction is working as you can run the current default world and see the interactions.
+- Interactive mode is functional also - use client.py and select a simulacra to interact with.
+- Next steps - code is bloated and very messy - since all major features are functioning correctly, most of the code will be refactored to be cleaner and more modular.
+Tackling global states also to be more in line with ADK patters for deployment in GCP in cloudrun environment to running 24/7.
+- Further enhancements - as in better async handling ops for multi agent interactiton and other interaces for say game design to use patterns in Unity/Unreal to create fully immersive NPCs or Research Purposus.

+5/21/2025

+- fixed condition that drove simulacra insane due to the inability to move from an unknown location. see race_condition_log for details

+5/20/2025

+- setup_simulation.py migrated to use ADK - use setup_simulation_adk.py for more robust simulacra generation.
+- Input mode: The code is there to interact with the simulated world and simulacra, but cannot be accessed due to rich console.
+Thinking of migrating the interface to streamlit or other webui to enable this mode.

+5/19/2025

+- Current state - Fully functional - Needs enhancements and contributions welcomed.
+- World Generation Fixed - missing models.py - temporary, full world creation will be migrated to ADK.
+- Image generation moved to Imagen 3 - Bluesky integration live
+- To DO:
+- Rework of life_generation.py using ADK - migrataion in progress and option to post entire life generation sequence to Bluesky
+- Posting of interactions to Bluesky - possibly to keep up with realtime updates.
+Exploring feasibility or practicality
+- Life graph - all interactions mapping for Data Analysis in graph format.
+TBD
+- Further tools use by simulacra ie. Email access / X(Twitter) / Blueksy etc... web browsing.

 ## Table of Contents

 - [Simulacra States of Insanity: Understanding Erratic Behavior](#simulacra-states-of-insanity-understanding-erratic-behavior)